xanderstevenson/prompt-engineering-practice/README.md

 > 1.  **Create a Mistral AI Account**: Go to [Mistral AI](https://mistral.ai/) and sign up for an account.
 Create an Organization.
 Set up Multi-Factor Authentication (MFA) for enhanced security.
 > 2.  **Generate an API Key**: Navigate to the Mistral dashboard console (La Platforme).
 Go to `API Keys` and click "Create New Key".
 Copy the generated API key.

+- Detailed instructions on how to sign up for Mistral and obtain an API key are found in this [PDF](https://www.ciscolive.com/c/dam/r/ciscolive/global-event/docs/2025/pdf/CISCOU-1060.pdf) from a Cisco Live session regarding Mistral APIs.

 ```
 export MISTRAL_API_KEY="YOUR_MISTRAL_API_KEY"  # Mac